bitflaw/belle/README.md

 ```

 ### Server
-* __hello__: an HTTP server with a get endpoint, post endpoint, and static file handling
+- __hello__: an HTTP server with a get endpoint, post endpoint, and static file handling
-* __http__: a multithreaded HTTP server with multiple endpoints, static file handling, signal handling, and error handling
+- __http__: a multithreaded HTTP server with multiple endpoints, static file handling, signal handling, and error handling
-* __https__: a multithreaded HTTPS server with multiple endpoints, static file handling, signal handling, and error handling
+- __https__: a multithreaded HTTPS server with multiple endpoints, static file handling, signal handling, and error handling
-* __chat__: a single threaded HTTP / Websocket chat room server with multiple endpoints, static file handling, signal handling, and error handling, with a basic html/css/js client interface
+- __chat__: a single threaded HTTP / Websocket chat room server with multiple endpoints, static file handling, signal handling, and error handling, with a basic html/css/js client interface
-* __chat-ssl__: a single threaded HTTPS / Websocket Secure chat room server with multiple endpoints, static file handling, signal handling,
+- __chat-ssl__: a single threaded HTTPS / Websocket Secure chat room server with multiple endpoints, static file handling, signal handling,
-and error handling, with a basic html/css/js client interface
+-nd error handling, with a basic html/css/js client interface
+- __file_upload__: a single-threaded http server that can directly stream files from disk into the response body, ideal for large-file uploads.

 ### Client
-* __http__: an HTTP client that makes multiple requests to a remote endpoint
+- __http__: an HTTP client that makes multiple requests to a remote endpoint
-* __https__: an HTTPS client that makes multiple requests to a remote endpoint
+- __https__: an HTTPS client that makes multiple requests to a remote endpoint

 ## Tests
 There are currently no tests at this time, but there are plans to add them in the future.